- Students must possess an Ontario Secondary School Diploma (OSSD) or equivalent.

 Students do not apply to our part-time programs.
 Instead, enrol in and successfully complete each course listed in the Program Delivery section.
 Once you have successfully completed all of the required courses, you may apply to graduate.
 If you aren't sure how to enrol in a course, you can learn more here.

 Have you successfully completed the requirements of this program?
-Learn how to apply to graduate, or visit our Convocation website for ceremony dates, times, RSVP, and other details.
+Learn how to apply for your Statement of Completion.